 Fine Hotels & Resorts credit

-As a traveler, I believe the best new benefit on offer for the American Express Platinum is, hands down, the annual $200 statement credit for prepaid bookings at any Fine Hotels & Resorts or Hotel Collection properties made through American Express Travel.
+As a traveler, I believe the best new benefit on offer for the American Express Platinum is, hands down, the annual $200 statement credit for prepaid bookings at any Fine Hotels & Resorts or Hotel Collection properties made through American Express Travel (minimum two-night stay required).

 I’ve always been a fan of the Fine Hotels & Resorts exclusive program, which is open only to Amex Platinum and Centurion cardholders.
 It allows you to book special offers at getaway destination properties worldwide with many of the same benefits these hotels offer only to elite guests.